Pumpkin book characters are a fun way to bring stories alive and decorate for Halloween at the same time.

 Pumpkin Book Characters

-Think of one of the characters from one of your favorite books.
+To get started on this pumpkin art project for fall, think of one of the characters from one of your favorite books.

 Gather your supplies for your pumpkin book character craft and let’s get started.